mosaicml/streaming/docs/source/getting_started/user_guide.md

         out.write(sample)
 ```

 Once the dataset has been written, the output directory contains two types of files.
-First are sharded files, and second is an index.json file that contains the metadata of shards.
+The first is an index.json file that contains the metadata of shards and second is the shard files.
 For example,
 <!--pytest.mark.skip-->
 ```bash
 dirname